oresat/oresat-software-docs/docs/primers/can.rst

 ==========

-On OreSat, two CAN 2.0A (aka classic CAN with 11-bit identifier) buses are used for the main communication bus beteen OreSat cards.
+On OreSat, two CAN 2.0A (aka classic CAN with 11-bit identifier) buses are used for the main communication bus between OreSat cards.

 See the Wikipedia page for CAN at https://en.wikipedia.org/wiki/CAN_bus for the basics, it is fairly complete.
 No reason to repeat it here.